hacks-guide/Guide_3DS/docs/es_ES/key-information.md

 ::: info

-If this is your first time modding a 3DS (or you're unfamiliar with technology), keep reading!
+Si esta es la primera vez que modificas una 3DS (o no estás familiarizado con la tecnología en general), ¡sigue leyendo!
 Otherwise, if you have prior experience and know what you're doing, continue to [Get Started](get-started).

 :::